Raunaq98/Time-Series-MODELS/README.md

 It is a ***last observation carried forward*** method.
 It projects the last known observation into thee future.
 For Example, to forecast Feb 2018, we usee the value of last observed Feb 2017.
+This method works **remarkably well** for many economic and financial time series

 ## Average Method